 - Anti-diarrheal liquid or tablets.
 Stick to OTC meds from pet stores and avoid Pepto-Bismol and Imodium, unless directed by your vet.

 - Antibiotic ointment.
-Handy to put on minor cuts or scratches, like this ointment for dogs.
+Handy to put on minor cuts or scratches.

 - Bandage tape, cotton bandage rolls, and scissors.
 Important for packing/wrapping/taping up any injuries.